Michaelangel007/apple2_fantavision_reloaded/README.md

 * the `f` in Software
 * Adding stray pixels?

-For comparision here is the original logo:
+For comparison here is the original logo:

 * ![Logo](pics/logo.png)